Cobra (G.I. Joe): Black Dragon

 The Black Dragon is an organization that works for Cobra.
 While the original group was wiped out during the Cold War by the original G.I.
 Joe team, there was a survivor who formed the next incarnation of the group who allied with Cobra.
 The Black Dragon Leader has the Black Dragon organization consisting of Black Dragon Troopers and Black Dragon Ninjas.

 Cobra-La

 Cobra-La is an ancient civilization led by Golobulus that Cobra was said to have connections with in different adaptions.
-He is served by Pythona, Nemesis Enforcer, and his Royal Guards.
+Golobulus is served by Pythona, Nemesis Enforcer, and his Royal Guards.

 Coil

 The Coil is a religious wing of Cobra and a highly influential cult that is known to the public as a self-help group.

+In the Devil's Due Publishing comics continuity, Serpentor is the leader of the Coil.
+Its known members include Doctor Mindbender, Firefly, Hannibal (a clone of Serpentor), Overkill, Overlord, and Zandar.
+In addition, there are also children clones of Serpentor named after Serpentor's DNA sources and consisting of Alexander, Attila, Genghis, Julius, Napoleon, Phillip, Thomas, and Vlad.

+In the IDW Publishing comics, the Coil is dedicated to knowledge and self-improvement; Serpentor denies that it is a cult.

 Dreadnoks

-Led by Zartan and his siblings Zandar and Zarana, the Dreadnoks are a militarized biker gang consisting of mercenaries, thieves, and vandals who work for Cobra when brute force was needed.
-Zartan used them for backup and brought them with him when he joined Cobra, with Zarana in particular becoming a top ranking agent of Cobra under Fred VII.
+Led by Zartan and his siblings Zandar and Zarana, the Dreadnoks are a militarized biker gang who work for Cobra when brute force is needed.
+Zartan used them for backup and brought them with him when he joined Cobra with Zarana in particular becoming a top ranking agent of Cobra under Fred VII.
 Members include Burn Out, Buzzer, Crusher, Demolisher, the Dreadheads, Gnawgahyde, Monkeywrench, Ripper, Road Pig, Storm Rider, Thrasher, Torch, Zartan's daughter Zanya, and Zanzibar.